 ¶31.
 When he had gone out, Jesus said, “The Son of man now is glorified, and God is glorified in him.

 ¶36.
 Simon Peter said to him, “Lord, where are you going?”
-Jesus answered him, “Where I’m going, you can’t follow me now, but you’ll follow me later.”
+Jesus answered him, “Where I’m going, you can’t follow me now, but you will follow me later.”

 37. Peter said to him, “Lord, why can’t I follow you now?
 I will give my life for you.”